maxzheng/developer-tools/README.rst

 to install the latest version.
 Take a look at the `autopip` entry point group in `developer-tools' setup.py <https://github.com/maxzheng/developer-tools/blob/master/setup.py#L27>`_

-For security and user experience, it is recommended to pin to a specific version -- at least minor -- for apps that you don't own.
+For better security and user experience, it is recommended to pin to a specific version -- at least minor -- for 3rd party apps.
 For apps that you own where you have good versioning in the app, then `latest` works better.